josh-jacobson/bloomtech-cs-lecture-notes/3_data_structures_and_algorithms_ii.md

 Each of these can be implemented iteratively or recursively.

 ### Breadth-first search (BFS)
+For a BFS, we want to make our way all the way across the tree (it's "breadth") first.
+You can visualize this as traversing each "level" of the tree from left to right, saving the leaves for last.

 Level-order: search left to right at each level.
 This can be implemented using a queue.